faraznaseem/movie-mate/README.md

 ## ⚙️ Key Implementations

+### 🔹 Trending Movies System (Appwrite Powered)
+Built a dynamic trending system using Appwrite database to track user search frequency.

+- Each movie search increments a search count in the database
+- Movies are ranked based on search popularity
+- Top 5 most searched movies are displayed as "Trending"
+- Ensures real-time relevance based on actual user behavior

+This approach mimics real-world platforms where trending content is driven by user engagement rather than static data.

 ### 🔹 Debounced Search
 Implemented debouncing to reduce unnecessary API calls and improve performance during user input.